 Music education increases your child’s confidence and helps them grow their self-expression.

 There are many ways to grow a child’s confidence levels.
 Encouraging them to problem solve and find their own solution is one of the best ways to go about it, as kids crave independence and like to feel in control.

 Becoming competent at something helps to grow confidence and reaffirms in the child that they can do something on their own.

 The habit of practice is also important here.
 Harmony Shu, a piano prodigy who started at the age of 3, says “Practice invests effort in the confident expectation that improvement will follow,”

 The evidence is rather compelling, isn’t it.

-What’s just as impressive is that the positive impact to the brain goes on having a lasting impact long into adulthood.
+What’s just as impressive is that the positive impact on the brain goes on having a lasting impact long into adulthood.
 Even if you or your child ends up quitting the instrument after a few years, your brain is irrevocably changed for the better.

-If you want to find out more, here’s a great webinar that touches on all this from Dr. Kraus, the woman behind the Harmony project.
+If you want to find out more, here’s a great webinar that touches on all this from Dr. Kraus, the woman behind The Harmony Project.

 Finally, here’s a great of playlist of songs about children that celebrates just how wonderful they are.